Caswell County License Hearing Guide

 North Carolina law allows for a limited driving privilege (also known as a hardship license or restricted license) under certain circumstances.

-- Eligibility Requirements: Eligibility for a restricted license after a DUI conviction in North Carolina depends on several factors, including your BAC level, prior DUI convictions, and compliance with court-ordered conditions.
+- Eligibility Requirements: Eligibility for a restricted license after a DUI arrest in North Carolina depends on several factors, including your BAC level, prior DUI convictions, and compliance with court-ordered conditions.
 Generally, you must demonstrate that you have no other means of transportation and that the suspension causes undue hardship.

 - What You Can Drive For: A restricted license typically allows you to drive only for essential purposes, such as: